Page edited by Dave SmithWelcome to the SSDT Public Wiki

 OpenID is an internet standard which allows a web site (such as EMISFFE) to use external sources (OpenID provider) for authentication without requiring the user to share their password.
 There are many OpenID providers, such as Google, Yahoo and even the SSDT.
 The advantage for the user is they get a SSO (Single Sign On) experience, with fewer passwords to remember.
 Password expiration and recovery is delegated to the OpenID provider.

 The advantage for EMISFFE is it would not be required to store a local password (in the long run) once the user has established an OpenID relationship.
 This results in a more secure application with less software for password management and recovery.
-The SSDT and ODE (with feedback from ITC's) may need to establish a list of "trusted" OpenID providers, or decide to allow any OpenID provider.
+The SSDT and ODE (with feedback from ITC's) may establish a list of "trusted" OpenID providers, or decide to allow any OpenID provider.

 The SSDT already operates a OpenID provider for it's internal applications.
 If you have signed up for an account on this Wiki or SSDT JIRA then you already have an OpenID from the SSDT (but we haven't widely advertised it).
 The SSDT's provider could be leveraged to provide authentication.
 OpenID provides considerably more future flexibility than the current IdM.
 It's possible that ODE could implement an OpenID provider using the SAFE accounts.
 Or ITC's could implement an OpenID provider using their local ADS directories (the SSDT/NWOCA uses Atlassian's Crowd for ADS aggregation, and there are other alternatives).